 The caveat here is that you may need to transition slowly if you are used to eating a low fat diet.
 But once you get accustomed to eating natural fats, they are super nourishing on your digestive tract.

-4) Incorporate gelatin
+4) Incorporate collagen or gelatin

 The gelatin we buy is Great Lakes Gelatin, which the company claims is grass fed and free of hormones and antibiotics.
 It may seem pricey, but this stuff lasts FOREVER.
 We are still on our first container that I ordered last summer and have since used to make countless batches of fruit-juice gelatin.
 I also occasionally put a spoonful in my hot green tea (with a little lemon and honey).